umerkang66/bookit-next-redux/README.md

-# Using redux with next js
+# Using redux with next js.